-One-day Plain English training course that teaches techniques for producing documents that are clear and concise.
+Plain English training course teaching practical techniques for producing documents that are clear and concise.

 Clear, reader-focused documents written in Plain English provide meaningful information that is easy to understand and act upon.
 Providing clear and concise information improves efficiency, effectiveness and helps your business stand out from the rest with an improved image.

-Our Plain English course investigates what readers look for in a document, and teaches simple processes to ensure these needs are met.
+Plain English training investigates what readers look for in a document, and teaches simple processes to ensure these needs are met.
 You learn how to:

 - Write clearly, effectively and quickly.